CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 Recently, there have been reports that uninvited associates were automatically being admitted to Teams calls to which they were not directly invited.
 Due to the sensitive and confidential nature of calls, the security team want to control this.

+## Exercise Objective

+After completing this exercise, you'll be able to:

+- Create a custom role to manage security posture for Exposure Management.
+- Activate Defender XDR unified RBAC for specific workloads.
+- Share recommended actions in a Teams channel for collaboration.
+- Edit the status of recommended actions to track progress.

 ## Estimated Duration: 60 Minutes

 ## Architecture Diagram